-Hours of Operation: Monday, Tuesday, Thursday, Friday 10am - 4pm, Wednesday 10am - 5pm, and every Saturday 10am - 3pm

-Eligibility Restrictions: Must live, work, or attend church in the Pawling area.
+Hours of Operation: Monday- Friday 10am-4pm (Wednesday 10am-5pm) and the second Saturday of the month 10:00 am -12:00 pm Eligibility Restrictions: Must live, work, or attend church in the Pawling area.
 Bring bags if possible.
 Eligibility Restrictions: Must bring proof of address, ID for yourself and all dependents.
 Can only come once every 30 days.
-Must be

-Dutchess County resident.
+Must be a Dutchess County resident.